-DVT is a medical condition that occurs when a blood clot forms in a vein deep inside your body.
-A blood clot is a clump of blood that is turned into a solid state, thus making normal blood circulation slower.
-Deep vein blood clots usually form in the lower part of the legs, the calf or thigh, but could be found in other parts of the body.
+DVT is a medical condition when a blood clot forms in a vein deep inside your body.
+A blood clot is a clump of blood turned into a solid, making average blood circulation slower.
+Deep vein blood clots usually form in the lower part of the legs, the calf or thigh, but can be found in other parts of your body.

-It is a common situation that DVT symptoms do not occur to all the people having this condition.
-People who have upper extremity DVT, or a blood clot in the arm, many times do not experience symptoms and do not find out about their condition until they’ve gone through emergency treatment for pulmonary embolism (blood clot in the lungs).
+Not everyone has symptoms from DVTs.
+People who have a blood clot in the arm don't always experience symptoms.
+They don't know about their condition until they've gone through emergency treatment for a pulmonary embolism (blood clot in the lungs).

 The most common lower extremities DVT symptoms include:

 - Cramps & sudden pain in the legs (calf or thigh)

 - Feeling of warmness in the swollen parts of the leg